mengxu29/DataScienceIncubator/README.md

 ### Data transformatoin

 Transform the time series into a supervised learning problem, where the observation at the previous time step is used as an input to forecast the observation at the current time step.
 Transform the observations to have a specific scale.
-Specifically, to rescale the data to values between -1 and 1.
-These transforms are inverted on forecasts to return them into their original scale before calculating and error score.

 # Models
 ## Gated Recurrent Unit (GRU)